Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

 - Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT) - Tacoma Rainiers

-- Tom homers twice, River Cats score 8 straight in series-opening win - Sacramento River Cats
+- Ramos, Gamboa knock in runs, Isotopes blast 6 homers - Sacramento River Cats

-- Express Rally for 5-3 Victory over Salt Lake - Round Rock Express
+- Bees Return Home for Nine-Game Homestand against Express and Rainiers - Salt Lake Bees

-- Barreto's 3-RBI Night Pushes Space Cowboys to 5-Game Winning Streak - Sugar Land Space Cowboys
+- Taters Propel Isotopes for Second Straight Game against Sacramento - Albuquerque Isotopes

-- River Cats Hold on for Series Opening Victory, 9-7 - Albuquerque Isotopes
+- Round Rock Rides Three-Run Inning to Victory over Salt Lake - Round Rock Express

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.